All students should familiarize themselves with the Animation Studio Access Policy, listed below, prior to using the facilities.

 Founders 304 (hybrid lab) -- This is a specialized lab that is only accessible to students currently enrolled in a course that requires use of this lab: Interface Design, Animation for Sound, and Animation 1 courses.
 Students in these courses have access to this lab outside of class hours for homework.

-Founders 307 (upper-class homework lab) -- This lab is dedicated to students with junior or senior status.
+Founders 307 (upper-class homework lab) -- This open lab is dedicated to students with junior or senior status.

 Founders 308 (stop-motion lab) -- This lab houses a few Animation courses.
 All animation students have access to this lab when not in use for class meetings.